ffund/intro-ml-tss21/notes/0-live-faq.md

 If you are student with a disability who is requesting accommodations, please contact New York University’s Moses Center for Students with Disabilities (CSD) at 212-998-4980 or mosescsd@nyu.edu.
 You must be registered with CSD to receive accommodations.
 Information about the Moses Center can be found at www.nyu.edu/csd.
 The Moses Center is located at 726 Broadway on the 3rd floor.

-Note for those who require accommodations for timed assessments: the final exam will be a timed exam.
+Note for those who require accommodations for timed assessments: the midterm exam and final exam will be timed exams.

 ### Illness or other exceptional situation

-If you are experiencing an illness or any other situation that might affect your academic performance in a class, please contact the student advocate: eng.studentadvocate@nyu.edu.
+If you are experiencing an illness or any other situation that might affect your academic performance in a class, please contact the student advocate: advocacy.tandonstudentlife@nyu.edu.
 The student advocate can reach out to your instructors to make arrangements on your behalf, when warranted.